Lead generation – how to attract new customers

 Let your customers choose your communications channels.
 If they read a publication, get articles into it.
 If they belong to a trade association, join it.

 Most people think lead generation is just communications.
 They ask for an advert, a social media post or a presentation.
-If you haven’t done the work earlier in this guide, your communications may miss their mark.
+If you haven’t done the work in the previous pages, your communications may miss their mark.

 There are numerous communications techniques you could use to support a lead generation campaign.
 Let’s run through a few.